 Today this schvitzing summer was broken a little by a cool breeze and some welcome rain (did you see what I did there?).
 Many South Africans dub England ‘Mud Island’ and complain constantly about cold wet weather …

-Hubby will tell you it’s all lies and propaganda.
+But Hubby will tell you that’s all lies and propaganda.
 Certainly, this summer has been a scorcher.
 I have the rings under my eyes and the dopy look to prove it – chilled cider has been my only ‘salvation’.

 Frankly (my Chinese neighbour’s favourite phrase is ‘to be frank’), I’m relieved.